forseti-security/forseti-security/deployment-templates/README.md

     --config path/to/deploy-forseti.yaml
   ```

-3. If you made changes that affect the GCE instance's startup script, you may need to reset the instance to see the changes take effect:
+3. If you made changes that affect the GCE instance's startup script (e.g. changing the properties of the "Compute Engine" section in deploy-forseti.yaml, the actual startup script in py/forseti-instance.py), you may need to reset the instance to see the changes take effect:

   ```sh
   $ gcloud compute instances reset <GCE instance name>